sonyapat/pokemon-character-filter/README.md

 # pokemon-character-filter
-An interactive Python web app that lets users filter Pokémon by type, ability, and base experience.
+An interactive Python web app used to filter Pokémon by type, ability, and base experience.
 ---

 ## 🎥 Demo